tombrille/svelteplot/src/routes/marks/grid/+page.md

 title: Grid mark
 ---

-You can let SveltePlot create grids automatically for you by setting the `grid` flag on the Plot:
+The Grid mark renders the faint grid lines in the background of your plots (the black tick lines and tick labels are rendered by the [Axis](/marks/axis) marks).
+You can let SveltePlot add the grids automatically for you by setting the `grid` flag on the Plot:

 ```svelte live
 <script lang="ts">